s-macke/jor1k/README.md

 # jor1k

-jor1k is an  OR1K emulator written in JavaScrip running Linux.
-It runs in common web browser.
+jor1k is a OpenRISC 1000 emulator written in JavaScript running Linux.
+It runs in almost any modern web browser.
+Have a try and see if it runs in your browser by opening the [demo][project demo].

 ### Installation instruction
 Download the content from the repisotory and open index.html in your browser.
 Currently the program is tested under following browsers